zincware/ZnTrack/README.rst

 A Python package to use DVC for parameter and data control

-For more information on DVC visit https://dvc.org/doc and especially for staging options on `DVCParams` have a look at See https://dvc.org/doc/command-reference/run#options
+For more information on DVC visit https://dvc.org/doc and especially for staging options on `DVCParams` have a look at https://dvc.org/doc/command-reference/run#options

 Installation